KalaKit/KalaServer/readme.md

 ### With 'cloudflared' and Cloudflare

+This section assumes you already own a domain on cloudflare and have changed your domain nameservers to cloudflare and have set up atleast A and CNAME in dns records.

 - create a cloudflared tunnel if you havent yet
 	- log in to 'https://one.dash.cloudflare.com/'
 	- go to networks > tunnels